noman579/Wordpress-Docker/readme.txt

 Notes
 -----

-- Ensure Docker and Docker Compose are installed on your system before running the setup.
+- Ensure Docker is installed on your system before running the setup.
 - For any modifications, edit the `docker-compose.yml` file as per your requirements.